PumasModel-Error models

 Student's $t$

-For data with some extreme observations, it is sometimes useful to use an error model with heavier tails such that Student's $t$ distribution.
-The LocationScale structure is used to allow for location shift and scaling of one-parameter TDist(ν) distribution type.
+For data with some extreme observations, it is sometimes useful to use an error model with heavier tails such as the Student's $t$ distribution.
+It is modeled by a, possibly shifted and scaled, one-parameter TDist(ν) distribution.

 @derived begin